Glossary of Marketing Terms

 • Understanding customer needs: Demographic data helps businesses gain a deeper understanding of their customers' needs, preferences, and purchasing behaviors.
 This knowledge is instrumental in developing products and services that align with the diverse requirements of the target audience

-• Informed decision-making: By analyzing demographic data, companies can make informed decisions about product features, pricing strategies, and the introduction of new offerings that are tailored to specific demographic segments
+• Informed decision-making: By analyzing demographic data, companies can make informed decisions about product features, pricing strategies, and the introduction of new offerings that are tailored to specific demographic segments.

 3. Market segmentation and targeting